How to Start a Podcast | Michele LorentzUpdated 11 September 2020

 Episode Transcriptions

-This is something new I’m doing, but it’ll be overkill for most beginners.
-I’m using a service called Otter.ai for episode transcriptions.
-It’s affordable and has a relatively easy to use interface for editing your transcriptions.
-Transcriptions will cost you additional time and/or additional money.
-This is an experiment for me.
-I’m curious to see what it provides in SEO juice and listener / reader feedback.
+I was using a service called Otter.ai for episode transcriptions, but stopped doing transcripts altogether.
+Otter.ai affordable and relatively easy to use.
+Transcriptions will cost you additional time and money.
+This was an experiment for me.
+I was curious to see if transcripts provided SEO benefits or listener/reader feedback.

 Why I Love Podcasting